jatinpochiraju/jatinpochiraju/README.md

-# 👋 Hi there, I'm Jatin Pochiraju
+# 👋 Hi there, I'm N V Jatin Pochiraju

 ### 🔭 About Me
 - 🎓 **Third Year CSE Student** at [SRM Institute of Science and Technology](https://www.srmist.edu.in/), Chennai.